openstack-archive/stx-docs/doc/source/contributor/doc_contribute_guide.rst

 When you associate a story or bug with a Gerrit review, Gerrit automatically updates the status of the story or bug once the commit is merged.
+Again, be sure to provide a blank line just before the line identifying the bug.

 You can find more information on the StarlingX code submission guidelines on the